spinspire/pocketbase-sveltekit-starter/README.md

    This starts the frontend dev server.
 5. Both sides are working if you navigate to the "Hello" page on the development server and there is an API response that says "Hello World!"

+## Without Docker

+We recommend using Docker for the best experience, but you can also run the backend and frontend separately without Docker.

+1. Setup the backend server by running `go mod tidy` in the `/pb` directory.
+2. Run the backend server using `go run main.go` in the `/pb` directory.
+3. Setup the frontend server by running `bun install` in the `/sk` directory.
+4. Run the frontend dev server using `bun run dev` in the `/sk` directory.
+5. Open a new browser tab and navigate to `http://localhost:5173` to see the frontend running.

 ## With pocketbase binary